seung-lab/chunkflow/README.md

 ## Problem
 - Petabyte scale 3D image processing is slow and computationally demanding;
-- Computation have to be distributed with linear scalability;
+- Computation has to be distributed with linear scalability;
 - Local cluster and public cloud computing are not fully used at the same time;
-- Duplicated code across a variaty of routine tasks is hard to maintain.
+- Duplicated code across a variety of routine tasks is hard to maintain.

 ## Features
 - **Composable** operators.
-The chunk operators could be composed in commandline for flexible usage.
+The chunk operators could be composed in a command line for flexible usage.
 - **Hybrid Cloud Distributed** computation in both local and cloud computers.
 The task scheduling frontend and computationally heavy backend are decoupled using AWS Simple Queue Service.
-The backend could be any computer with internet connection and cloud authentication.
-Benefit from the robust design, the cheap unstable instances (preemptable intance in Google Cloud, spot instance in AWS) could be used to reduce cost by about three fold!
+The backend could be any computer with an internet connection and cloud authentication.
+Benefit from the robust design, the cheap unstable instances (preemptable intance in Google Cloud, spot instance in AWS) could be used to reduce cost by about threefold!
 - **Petabyte** scale.
-We have used chunkflow to output over eighteen petabyte images and scaled up to 3600 nodes with NVIDIA GPUs across three regions in [Google Cloud](https://cloud.google.com/), and chunkflow is still reliable.
+We have used chunkflow to output over eighteen-petabyte images and scaled up to 3600 nodes with NVIDIA GPUs across three regions in [Google Cloud](https://cloud.google.com/), and chunkflow is still reliable.
 - Operators work with **3D** image volumes.
-- You can **plugin** your own code as an operator.
+- You can **plug in** your own code as an operator.

 Check out the [Documentation](https://pychunkflow.readthedocs.io/en/latest/index.html) for [installation](https://pychunkflow.readthedocs.io/en/latest/install.html) and [usage](https://pychunkflow.readthedocs.io/en/latest/tutorial.html).
 Try it out by following the [tutorial](https://pychunkflow.readthedocs.io/en/latest/tutorial.html).